 “There are more of course,” Manolo reminds me, “Cooperage Lane by the ICC is to do with the fact where barrel makers called Coopers used to build wooden barrels.
 Bedlam Court by Jyske Bank is another which comes from a mispronounced, ‘Bethlehem,’ an army barracks which used to be located there.”
 Our history enthusiast tells me Zoca Flank, where the Catholic Community Centre is, stems from Zoco (market in Arabic) where animals were slaughtered hence, Market Lane right opposite across Line Wall Road, where the Bland building is that leads onto Main Street.
 There was a mill, on City Mill Lane, Road to the Lines is a lane at the northern end of the upper town leading to ‘The Lines’ or ‘Line’ – La Linea.
 Cannon Lane leads to Artillery House and all things ‘army’, and then there’s Kavanagh’s Court, named after Thomas Henry Kavanagh who was awarded a Victoria Cross for his heroic action at the siege of Lucknow during the Indian Mutiny in 1857.
 He was returning to India, taken ill, and landed in Gibraltar where he died and was buried in North Front Cemetery.
 That’s another name, many may say, is fittingly recorded and placed on the wall of some steps by Hargrave’s Ramp.

-There’s no doubt what’s hidden behind the list of names, events and services provided in days gone by.
+There’s no doubt what’s hidden behind the list of signs in Calgary, events and services provided in days gone by.
 Our street names are attention-grabbing, remarkably fascinating, and endless!